-How this Guide is Arranged
+How this Guide is Arranged, and How You Should Read It

-After some general introductory sections, the bulk of this guide is devoted to an Administration Topics section followed by a Developer Topics section.
+After some general introductory sections, the bulk of this guide is devoted to an Administration Topics section followed by a Developer Topics section and a final section on report or chart generation.

-The intention is for Notes developers to read right through and become familiar with administration matters before they delve into the database design topics in the Developer Topics section.
-On the other hand, Notes administrators will gain some value from perusing the Developer Topics section but do not have to become deeply familiar with all of its contents.
+The intention is for Lotus Notes architects developers to read right through and become familiar with administration matters before they delve into the database design topics in the Developer Topics section.

+On the other hand, while Notes administrators will gain some value from perusing the Developer Topics section they generally will not have to become deeply familiar with all of the development contents.

-NotesTracker Usage Terms and Conditions
+Notes Tracker Usage Terms and Conditions